 The Cai Rang floating market experience

 I arrived at Ninh Kieu station around the 5.30am and immediately loved the early morning scene.
-To my surprise, there were not many boats coming in and out the station this time of the day as it took me less than 2 minutes to hop on my boat.
-As we were sailing across the river, I had chance to understand more of the history of Cai Rang floating market through conversation with local driver.
+To my surprise, there were not many boats coming in and out of the station this time of the day as it took me less than 2 minutes to hop on my boat.
+As we were sailing across the river, I had the chance to understand more of the history of Cai Rang floating market through conversation with a local driver.

-As far as we know, the market was formed by the Khmer people (originating in Cambodian) hundreds years ago.
+As far as we know, the market was formed by the Khmer people (originating in Cambodian) hundreds of years ago.
 Nowadays, it remains to be one of the largest trading hubs in the region.
-One of the things that I found most amusing were the floating petrol stations along the river banks.
+One of the things that I found most amusing was the floating petrol stations along the river banks.
 These are on-water convenient shops where boats can stop over to fill up on gas and stocks.
 I wonder how long it will take before 7-Eleven branch out and start setting up floating shops over here!

 After roughly 30 minutes, I finally arrived at the market, which from far away, looked like an ordinary group of fishing boats floating together.
 However, when you get closer, you can get a feel for the busy trading activities that occur over here, just like other Vietnamese markets.
 The locals here sell not only fruits but also many products such as food, veggies and even lottery tickets.

 On many of the boats, clothes and blankets are hung out of the side of the boat, in a similar way to the way they hang their products.
 Bemused, I enquired about these clothes to my boat driver, who informed me that these garments were not for sale.
 He further explained that boats are more like a house to the locals and almost all their daily activities occur on the boats including drying their clothes.
-If you are confused what certain boats are offering, you can look out for the tall bamboo stick with a sample product attached to it.
+If you are confused about what certain boats are offering, you can look out for the tall bamboo stick with a sample product attached to it.
 For instance, if a boat sells oranges, the owner will hang a couple of oranges on a large vertical stick to let the customers know what he is offering.

 As I delved deeper into the inner circle of the market, I really began to appreciate the hustle and bustle of the floating market, from running boat engines, people haggling to the water sloshing against the boats.
 It feels just like you are in a typical flea market, except that you are floating.
 As we explored more of the market, I decided to treat myself a small bowl of traditional Bun Rieu (Seafood noodle) and a cup of hot soya milk.
-It is truly a unique experience to embrace life on the river with a hot soup, floating around blissfully.
+It is truly a unique experience to embrace life on the river with hot soup, floating around blissfully.

 I really enjoyed my trip to the Cai Rang floating market, which allowed me to embrace local culture by giving me an insight into how local people in this area live their lives.
 Although Can Tho city is not a very touristic place, it offers an unforgettable experience and great opportunities to see the real Vietnamese local life.
-If you are travelling in this area i would recommend trying to fit this trip into your itinerary, but keep in mind all the other fantastic activities you can experience whilst travelling through the central and northern regions of this country.
+If you are traveling in this area I would recommend trying to fit this trip into your itinerary, but keep in mind all the other fantastic activities you can experience whilst travelling through the central and northern regions of this country.